 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Lorna is from Philippines.
+She has 3 children.
 She needs a loan of $350 to purchase additional cosmetics items to sell to customers.

 Lorna Into sells Avon!
 In addition to Avon, Lorna sells other cosmetic products in her hometown of Dawis Norte,Carmen, Cebu.
 She has a good business and wants to increase profitability.

 A World Vision loan would allow Lorna to implement her business strategy which is to buy product when it is at a lower cost rather than buying at the full retail price which she currently pays.

 Lorna is 51 years old and has three children.
 Her business has helped support her family.

 Retail is a quick and scalable way to begin earning a profit.
 Many entrepreneurs begin with stalls at markets or even at home and need a loan to expand or increase their inventory.
 Others may be ready to open a small store.
 Goods purchased from loan funds range from clothing, grocery or sundry items to jewelry, candy, perfume or health and beauty supplies.
 Loans in the commerce sector account for around 33% of our loans.

 World Vision began working with the people of the Philippines in Manila in 1954.
 Childcare projects began shortly thereafter to help fund orphanages and daycare centers, health-care programs, educational assistance, hygiene, and spiritual enrichment projects.
 The Good Shepherd’s Fold Orphanage Project provided a gas stove, 600 reference books, musical instruments, vegetable seeds, and 3,000 textbooks to children on the island of Guimaras.